hdShang/arxiv-daily/docs/cs-AI/2025-08-18/papers/250813256v2-cardaic-agents-a-multimodal-framework-with-hierarchical-adaptation-f.md

 ---
 layout: default
-title: CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support
+title: "CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support"
 ---

 # CardAIc-Agents: A Multimodal Framework with Hierarchical Adaptation for Cardiac Care Support